Strategic Brief, Decision-Layer Architecture for Agentic AI

 Agent optimization & new use case expansion Owns

-Client technical training & enablement DSP-level MDS-level Agentic-level
+Client technical training & enablement CONNECT-level Data Services-level FDE-level

 Platform bug escalation to product engineering Escalates Escalates Escalates + provides field context